heartsofcode/heartofcode/README.md

 ## HoC's website, a little Jekyll app built with GitHub Pages.

+### The live version runs on gh-pages, so you better open pull request against that branch and not against master.
+Switch to gh-pages to make change happen!

 This app is mostly static pages.
 If you want to make a change to some text on http://heartofcode.org, you're in the right place!

 ## Development setup